verdverm/verdverm.github.io/_sr/01b-sr.md

 <div id="components"></div>
 <a class="right" href="#top">top</a>

-#### The Components
+### The Components

-All machine learning techniques require three components:
+Like all machine learning tasks,
+SR can be logically broken into three components:
 Representation, Evaluation, and Optimization.
-Representations are the conceptual and actual models we choose for the problem space.
+Representations are the conceptual and implementation models we choose for the problem space.
+Evaluation of a model's fitness is defined by the objective function.
-Evaluation is how one model is determined to be better than another.
-It is also how a model's fitness is defined.
+By comparing fitness, a model can be determined to be better or worse than another.
-Optimization is the technique
-which searches the representational space and maximizes model fitness.
+Optimization is then the technique which searches the representational space and maximizes model fitness.
-Often, these three components have a high degree of coupling, and thus there are natural pairings.
+Often these three components have a high degree of coupling or co-dependence.
+That is, optimization techniques usually have a representation and objective in mind.

-Additionally, we include Memoization due to its paramount role in the SR problem.
+We additionally include Memoization as a compenent, due to its paramount role in the SR problem.
-This role is significant because the SR representational space contains an extremely high degree of overlapping subproblems.
+Memoization is necessary as the SR representational space contains an extremely high degree of overlapping subproblems.

-\subsection{Representation}
-\label{section-sr-components-representation}

-Many equation representations have been explored in SR research.

-Binary: natural to computers

-Other: graph, ccgp, linear, mapping

-N-ary: natural to algebra

-Combination of n-ary and linear mapping (prefix notation), which are equivalent, give PGE part of its power and sophistication
+If we did not detect overlap, we would experience a high degree of repetition and solve the same problems many times.

+#### Representation in Symbolic Regression

-In order model with Symbolic Regression, equations need to be represented \textit{in cilico}.
+In order to model with Symbolic Regression, equations need to be represented *in cilico*.
 The method of representation
 determines the methods
 we can use to work with the equations.

+Many equation representations have been explored in SR research.
 Tree structures are the most common implementation for equation representation, because, as we will see, they fit most naturally with the theoretical concepts.

-\noindent
-\textbf{Equation Representation}

-\noindent
+Trees can be subdivided into binary and n-ary.
+Binary are natural to computers, n-ary are natural to algebra.
+Graph and linear representations have been used as well.
+The combination of a n-ary tree and linear prefix notation, which are equivalent, enable PGE's power and sophistication.

+##### Linguistic Foundations

+In this work, we take a strong point of view from a language perspective.
+It was this perspective which
+lead to the PGE algorithm
+and underpins much of our foundation.

 A grammar defines a language in a recursive manner \cite{Aho:1972:TPT}.
 A grammar is comprised of a start symbol, nonterminals, terminals, and production rules.